 To deliver our work, we collaborate with and unite a range of partners including sport and education governing bodies, institutions, businesses and philanthropists.

-This instagram feed is updated by all the teams around the UK participating in the BRIT 2021 Challenge.
+This instagram feed is updated by all the teams around the UK participating in the annual BRIT Challenge.
 Don't forget to use #TheBRITChallenge and tag us in your instagram photos

 If you are a journalist, or a university or college comms team, and want to know more about The British Inspiration Trust (BRIT), you've come to the right place.